Guide

 Paper notebooks

-Fast to start and familiar, but easy to lose, damage, or forget to review later.
+Fast to start and familiar, but easy to lose, damage, or forget to review when you need to compare animals later.

 check_circle